Social Giving: The Fundraising Guide for Nonprofits

 Partner with a social fundraising services provider or social giving platform.

 We’ve briefly discussed partnering with a social fundraising services provider to bring your social giving strategy to life.
+To give you an idea of what this would look like, consider GoodUnited’s turnkey social giving solution:

 • GoodUnited Web App: This includes the Challenges Dashboard with same-day revenue reporting and social donor and fundraiser profiles.
 You can monitor and optimize Challenge performance in real-time.